 Crimson Wine Group (CWG or Crimson) considers itself at the forefront of climate action, as demonstrated by our silver membership with the International Wineries for Climate Action.
-We are one of the few wine companies in the world to do a complete ISO 14064 certified Green House Gas (GHG) inventory.
+We are one of the few wine companies in the world to do a complete Green House Gas (GHG) emission inventory and to receive an ISO 14064 certification.
 We are also signatories to the United Nations 2050 race to zero and this document is our roadmap.
 In addition to doing our part to fight climate change, we intend to find cost-savings and to increase engagement with like-minded consumers through these efforts.